-Muscles that cross two joints are at risk.
+Muscles that cross two joints are at the greatest risk.

 Symptoms depend on how you strained the muscle.

-You immediately feel soreness or pain in the affected muscle.
+You feel immediate soreness or pain in the affected muscle.
 If you try to use that muscle, it hurts even more.
-The area becomes tender, and often has local swelling.
+The area becomes tender and swollen.
 In the most severe cases, there may be a skin bruise because of bleeding underneath.
 Moving the nearby joints causes pain.
 Running and lifting are common activities that cause this type of muscle strain.

 When you do an activity that your body is not used to doing, the muscles are not in shape for that kind of activity.
-There may not be one specific incident during the activity when you feel pain, but the next day a muscle or set of muscles may be very sore.
+You may not feel pain during the activity, but the next day a muscle or set of muscles may be very sore.
 The muscle will be tender, and using it causes pain or discomfort.

 The doctor will ask about your symptoms, your recent physical activity, and how the injury occurred.
-The doctor will also examine the injured area for:
+The injured area will be examined for:

 Treatment depends on the severity of the strain and the muscle involved.